-The exchange of property for the same kind of property is the most common type of non-taxable exchange.
+The exchange of property for the same kind of property is the most common type of nontaxable exchange.

-To qualify as a like-kind exchange, both the property you exchange and the property you receive must be held for business or investment purposes.
+To qualify as a like-kind exchange, both the property you exchange and the property you receive must be held by you for business or investment purposes.
 There must be an exchange of like-kind property (depreciable tangible personal property may be like-class property).
-For other requirements, see Like-kind exchanges, in Chapter 22.
+For other requirements, see Likekind exchanges, in chapter 21.

-The basis of the property you receive is the same as the property you gave up.
+The basis of the property you receive is the same as the basis of property you gave up.

 Example.
 You exchange real estate (adjusted basis \$50,000, FMV \$80,000) held for investment for other real estate (FMV \$80,000) held for investment.
 Your basis in the new property is the same as the basis of the old (\$50,000).
+Exchange expenses.
+Exchange expenses are generally the closing costs that you pay.
+They include such items as brokerage commissions, attorney fees, deed preparation fees, etc. Add them to the basis of the likekind property received.